hmZa-Sfyn/supa-c-lang/README.md

 ## Using the Compiler

-Once the SupaC compiler has been compiled, it can be used to compile <code>.HC```files.
+Once the SupaC compiler has been compiled, it can be used to compile <code>.HC</code> files.
 Additional options and features can be displayed by running:

-<code>supac --help```
+<code>supac --help</code>

 ---